Compiling and Installing Custom PHP Modules in ServBay

 brew install imagemagick

-module source package from the PHP Extension Community Library (PECL) website.
-Go to the PECL imagick page, find your desired version (usually the latest stable), and copy its download link.
-For example, with version 3.7.0
+module source package from PECL.
+Visit the PECL imagick page for the version you need (usually the latest stable release).
+For example, using version 3.7.0

 :